-Representatives from The Civil Aviation Authority of the Cayman Islands (CAACI), Bodden & Bodden, and Cayman Maritime & Aviation City (CMAC), a division of Cayman Enterprise City (CEC), will be attending the European Business Aviation Conference & Exhibition (EBACE) at the Palexpo in Geneva, Switzerland on 21-23 May 2019.
-The group will be promoting the Cayman Islands as a jurisdiction of choice for globally-focused businesses within the aviation sector.
+Representatives from The Civil Aviation Authority of the Cayman Islands (CAACI), Bodden & Bodden, and Cayman Maritime & Aviation City (CMAC), a division of Cayman Enterprise City (CEC), attended the European Business Aviation Conference & Exhibition (EBACE) at the Palexpo in Geneva, Switzerland on 21-23 May 2019.
+The group was there to promote the Cayman Islands as a jurisdiction of choice for globally-focused businesses within the aviation sector.

-The CAACI delegation will be led by Director-General, Richard Smith who will be accompanied by technical experts (Flight Operations and Airworthiness) as well as staff associated with the initial registration process.
-Charlie Kirkconnell, CEO of CEC, will be in attendance to discuss opportunities for aviation businesses to establish a physical presence within Cayman's aviation focused special economic zone (CMAC) and the benefits of doing business in the Cayman Islands.
-Dale Crowley, Managing Partner of Bodden & Bodden, a Cayman Islands based law firm, will also be joining the delegation to discuss aviation finance as well as aviation related legal matters.
+The CAACI delegation was led by Director-General, Richard Smith who was accompanied by technical experts (Flight Operations and Airworthiness) as well as staff associated with the initial registration process.
+Charlie Kirkconnell, CEO of CEC, was in attendance to discuss opportunities for aviation businesses to establish a physical presence within Cayman's aviation focused special economic zone (CMAC) and the benefits of doing business in the Cayman Islands.
+Dale Crowley, Managing Partner of Bodden & Bodden, a Cayman Islands based law firm, also joined the delegation to discuss aviation finance as well as aviation related legal matters.

-The diverse group of Cayman's top aviation business professionals invites individuals and organisations interested in learning more about aircraft registrations, operations, specialised services, and establishing a Cayman Islands business presence, to visit the CAACI exhibition booth C27 at the EBACE 2019 event.
+Cayman's aviation business professionals invites individuals and organisations interested in learning more about aircraft registrations, operations, specialised services, and establishing a Cayman Islands business presence, to email firstname.lastname@example.org.

-For those who may not be able to meet us in person, we've compiled a list below of top five reasons why choosing the Cayman Islands for your aviation business is an excellent choice.
-We've also included some helpful resources, contacts, and links to get you started.
+We've also compiled a list below of top five reasons why choosing the Cayman Islands for your aviation business is an excellent choice and have added some helpful resources, contacts, and links to get you started.

 Top 5 Reasons Why Aviation Businesses are Moving to the Cayman Islands